 But this also means it may be a higher bid than is necessary.

 The best place to start is bidding near the suggested bid and continuing to test bid amounts with different keywords and placements until you find your sweet spot.

 There are no hard and fast rules for which placement you should choose.
-But there are plenty of options depending on your business, budget, and goals.
+You’ll have to test and measure the results based on your goal.

 You’ll also need to consider your product.
 If it’s an accessory to another product, your best bet is to test advertising on product pages.
 On the other hand, if your product improves an already popular product, you may want to test the top of the search results first.

 Your next step is to thoroughly review the Placement report provided by Amazon.

 Don’t forget, Amazon allows you to adjust bids by placement type so you can focus more of your budget on the placements that work for your product once you look at the results.

 WHY ARE MY AMAZON CTR AND CVR SO LOW?

 Optimizing your Amazon listing is one of the fundamental elements to make more sales with the platform.

 Your product listing must be optimized for higher CTR (click-through rate) and CVR (conversion rate).